 In 2013, CARMAT obtained authorization from ANSM and the favorable opinion of the Patient Protection Committee (CPP) to start the feasibility study.
 Its objective was to verify the safety and the exploration of the main performances of the prosthesis.
-This study was approved by the ANSM for 4 patients and 5 research centers in France.
+This study was approved by the ANSM for 4 patients in France.